tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 ## Host Device Tree Explained

-The default Freescale i.MX 8QM MEK configuration is included and then updated to get the ethernet device pass-through configuration added on top of the original device configuration.
+The default Freescale i.MX 8QM MEK configuration is included and then updated to get the Ethernet device passthrough configuration added on top of the original device configuration.

-There are two problems with using the i.MX 8 XEN configuration as reference.
+There are two problems with using the i.MX 8 XEN configuration as a reference.
 The first issue is that the configuration between XEN and KVM do not map one to one.
-The second issue is more specific to ethernet pass-through as i.MX 8 XEN configuration does not set up pass-through for ethernet so most of the configuration needs to be figured out from scratch.
+The second issue is more specific to Ethernet passthrough, as i.MX 8 XEN configuration does not set up passthrough for Ethernet so most of the configuration needs to be figured out from scratch.

     #include "freescale/imx8qm-mek.dts"